Privacy Notice for Patients and Public

 St Helens and Knowsley Teaching Hospitals NHS Trust Information Governance Assessment Report overall submission position for 2020-21 has not yet been confirmed due to the deferred submission date as noted above.

 To provide assurance that the Trust’s DSPT is of a good standard it has been audited by Mersey Internal Audit Agency.
-The level of assurance is yet to be issued.
+For 2020-21 the Trust has received the rating of Substantial Assurance.

 - Further Information / Contact Us